 There are some things in life that provide us perspective just by existing.
 Certainly this is most true of nature itself, of which we are only an aspect.
-The more we can learn about nature, the better our perspective may be, if we are careful about our various innate dogma-inducing human tendencies.
+The more we can learn about nature, the better our perspective may be, if we are careful to pay attention to our various innate dogma-inducing human tendencies.
 These can be overcome with humility and sensitivity.
 It's a sensibility.
 Literally.
 The word 'sensibility' comes from a Greek word that Aristotle used to describe perception, as in 'the senses and perception' or 'sense and sensibility'.
-And perception is where we work hardest on broadening our intuition: our senses can't be much improved (well, they can a little), and our cognition needs to mostly be trained to stay out of the way while our perception is at work, so that our subconscious can use its findings to actually generate ideas and deliver judgments to our consciousness.
-So it's perception that we are often trying to provide perspective to.
+Perception is where we work hardest on broadening our intuition: our senses can't be much improved (well, they can a little), and our cognition needs to mostly be trained to stay out of the way while our perception is at work, so that our subconscious can use its findings to actually generate ideas and deliver judgments to our consciousness.
+So sometimes it's our perception that we are trying to help by obtaining a broader perspective.

 Although they aren't necessarily separate from nature, there are plenty of human artifacts-and-ideas that provide perspective.
 Some of them are rather surprising.

-All of which are the direction we need to move to resolve most of the world's problems.
+All of which are the directions we need to take to resolve most of the world's problems.

 Now, I'm not saying the IWW will save us.
-I'm just saying that its existence gives us perspective on the world's problems.
+I'm just saying that its existence is one of those things that gives us perspective on the world's problems.
 If we all join together in one big union, we can overcome the militarists, the executives, the plutocrats, the autocrats, the profiteers, etc.

 It's just something to consider, when looking for human artifacts that provide genuine perspective on our relationship to nature, and our individual and institutional behavior towards each other.